If you’re in search of worthwhile things to do in Bundoran in Donegal, you’ve landed in the right place!

 The beautiful Fairy Bridges were Bundoran’s original tourist attraction and they date back to the 1800s.
 Some believed that the sea stacks were haunted by fairies which is how they got their quirky name.

-Close to the Fairy Bridges is the Wishing Chair – I guess it’s like an Irish version of the Game of Thrones chair.
-Many famous visitors have sat on the chair including Surfer Kelly Slater and poet William Allingham.
+Close to the Fairy Bridges is the Wishing Chair – many famous visitors have sat here including Surfer Kelly Slater and poet William Allingham.

 Legend has it that you must approach the chair cautiously or the chair’s powers will be disrupted.
 “Wishers” are encouraged to sit down slowly while holding both arms of the chair and sit for at least 15 seconds to absorb the scenery.